Eligibility Requirements

 Requirements:

-Graduation from, completion of, or current enrollment in the last semester or quarter of a paralegal program that meets one of the criteria listed in sections (a) through (e) below.
+Graduation from or completion of a paralegal program that meets one of the criteria listed in sections (a) through (e) below.

 (a) a paralegal program approved by the American Bar Association; or